curl/everything-curl/protocols/http.md

 ## The URL converted to a request

-So when an HTTP client is given a URL to operate on, that URL is then used, picked apart and those parts are used in various places in the outgoing request to the server.
+When an HTTP client is given a URL to operate on, that URL is then used, picked apart and those parts are used in various places in the outgoing request to the server.
 Let's take an example URL: